jlimadev/aws-certification-cloud-practitioner-notes/notes/iam/README.md

 The access keys and secrets are genereated through the AWS Console and must be kept in secret.
 The users manages their own keys.
 Access Keys is simmilar to the username.
 Secret Keys is simmilar to the password.

+### IAM Security Tools

+**IAM Credentials Report** [root-account level]

+- The Credentials Report lists all your account's users and the status of their credentials.

+**IAM Access Advisor** [iam-user level]

+- The access adivisor shows the services permissions granted to a user and when those services were last accessed.